 For humans, we know that obesity is linked to a multitude of health problems and complications.
 The same goes for our pets.
 My old bun, Tenshi, became a very obese bunny by the time she was middle-aged.
 I had to learn how to feed Tenshi a much healthier diet and work with her to help her lose weight and become a healthy and active rabbit.
 In the end, my sweet bun was able to shed the weight and lived to be 13 years old.

-You can test if your rabbit is obese by feeling for their ribs, spine and hips.
+You can test if your rabbit is obese by feeling for their ribs, spine, and hips.
 If these bones are difficult to find because of a thick layer of fat, then you need to help your rabbit lose weight.
-By putting your rabbit onto a healthy diet and encouraging lots of exercise, you can help your rabbit become healthy again and live a long life.
+By putting your rabbit on a healthy diet and encouraging lots of exercise, you can help your rabbit become healthy again and live a long life.

 But the good news is that rabbit obesity is often solved by correcting your rabbit’s diet and encouraging more exercise.
 You can help your rabbit lose weight and become a happy and healthy bunny again.

 Important: As an Amazon Associate and an associate to other companies I earn a small commission from qualifying purchases.

 How to know if your rabbit is overweight